KarlaLlamil/pipex/README.md

 pipex

 📌 Description

-Pipes are one of the interprocess comunication in UNIX systems.
+Pipes are one of the interprocess communication in UNIX systems.

 Every time you type a sequence of commands in a pipeline for the shell to execute, the shell creates a separate process for each command and links the